toggledbits/PluginTools/README.md

 1. Declare the implementation in the implementation file's `actionList` section.
 Add an `action` tag, and inside it, add a `serviceId` tag containing the full service ID of the action, a `name` tag containing the name of the action, and a `run` and/or `job` tag containing an implementation stub that hands control to a handler function you create in `L_PluginBasic1.lua`.
 1. In `L_PluginBasic1.lua`, create a handler function for the action and provide the action implementation within in.
 By convention, the handler function should be called `actionXXX`, where XXX is the name of the action.

+As an example, let's say our plugin can, among other things, emulate a binary switch to control its operation and report its status--it can act like a virtual switch.
+It will thus need to declare that it supports the `urn:upnp-org:serviceId:SwitchPower1` service, and implement the `SetTarget` action of that service, as well as handle the related state variables `Target` and `Status`.

-As an example, let's say our plugin needs to implement the `SetTarget` action of the `urn:upnp-org:serviceId:SwitchPower1` service.
-The first thing we need to do is make sure that our plugin's device file declares the SwitchPower1 service, like this:
+The first thing we need to do is make sure that our plugin's device file declares our support of the "SwitchPower1" service, like this:

 ```
 <?xml version="1.0"?>